shiv42x/shiv42x.github.io/_posts/2026-09-01-hyperloglog.md

    hash('Hello,\; World!') \rightarrow (1805101170)_{10}
    $$

     > Our hash function must be deterministic (hashing the same item again should produce the same hash), uniformly distributed (more later) and fixed-width.
-A good candidate is Murmur3's 128-bit, taking only the first (or second) 64-bits.
+A good candidate is Murmur3's 128-bit version, taking only the first (or second) 64-bits.
     {: .prompt-warning }

 2. Next, take the binary representation of the hash, and count the number of leading zeros.